th0ma5w/DIY-Room-Correction/README.md

-# DIY Room Correction Linux
+# DIY Room Correction with Linux

 ## A Very Simplistic Guide to a Room Correction Setup I Once Had